 The Hour is Closing!
 Everything must go!
-Last Call 30% off our entire inventory starting October 25.
+Last Call 40% off our entire inventory starting November 15.
 No code needed at checkout.
-All sales are final sales (and are Online only).
+All sales are final sales.
 We ship domestically through UPS.
 Local orders can be picked up at our physical retail store on Tuesdays, Wednesdays and Thursdays from 1-5p.
 Thank you for 15 wonderful years!!

 Celebrating Japanese Design